The Best HTML and CSS Projects for Beginners

 4. Make a static responsive website

-Users come to websites from various devices.
-This means they’re viewing the content on different screen sizes.
+People visit websites from various devices, which means they’re viewing the content on different screen sizes.
 A responsive website has content formatted according to screen size using CSS media queries and HTML.
-It is important to know how to do this, so take that personal website, portfolio, or mock site and make it work across all different viewport sizes.
+It is important to know how to do this, so take that personal website or homepage, portfolio, or mock site and make it work across all different viewport sizes.

 Here are some ideas of what websites to make for practice: